MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 You can learn more about the experimentation results from the Microsoft Edge Security team’s [blog post](https://microsoftedge.github.io/edgevr/posts/Super-Duper-Secure-Mode).

 > [!NOTE]
-> Sites that use WebAssembly are not currently supported in this mode.
-If you require access to a  site that needs WebAssembly, consider adding it to your exception list as described below.
+> Sites that use WebAssembly (WASM) are not currently supported in this mode.
+If you require access to a site that needs WASM, consider adding it to your exception list as described below.

 ## What's new in Microsoft Edge security settings

 With **Enhance your security on the web**, Microsoft Edge puts your browser in a mode where the security of your browser takes priority, giving you an extra layer of protection when browsing the web.

-Use the following steps to set your security level.
+Use the following steps to configure added security.

 1. In Microsoft Edge, go to **Settings and more** > **Settings** > **Privacy, search, and services**.
 2. Under **Security**, verify that **Enhance your security on the web** is enabled.